 “True.
 I must have left them in my other pants,” he said, and the way he said ‘pants’ made the word take on a naughty sort of meaning.

 Cassandra couldn’t help it.
 She giggled.
 She actually giggled.

 She immediately smothered the sound with her gloved hand, but Robert heard it all the same.
 And in that moment, his eyes flashed with something more than mild flirtation.
 They flared with pure desire.
-In spite of her prior resolutions, Cassandra felt her skin go tingly.
+Cassandra felt her skin go tingly.

 “You’re perfect,” Robert said.
 His words were low and reverent, as if he didn’t even realize he was saying them aloud.
 “You have to take me on.”

 “What?”
-Cassandra blinked, glaring up into his face.
+Cassandra blinked, growing angry at his presumption.
 “I don’t take men anywhere, and certainly not strangers that I have only just met.”